Claude Code Mastery

 claude

 First launch walks you through authentication.
 After that, you're in a persistent session where you can describe what you want built, debugged, or refactored in plain English.
+For a detailed walkthrough, see our Claude Code setup guide.

 Claude Code is not an autocomplete engine.
 It is not a chatbot with file access bolted on.
-It is an agent that plans, executes, and iterates.
+It is an AI agent that plans, executes, and iterates.

 When you give it a task, it:

 This loop runs autonomously.
 You describe the outcome.
 Claude Code figures out the steps.
+This autonomous workflow is why Claude Code has become so popular among professional developers.

 For TypeScript projects specifically, it understands your tsconfig.json, respects your type system, and catches type errors before you do.
 Ask it to add a new API route to a Next.js app, and it will create the route handler, update your types, add Zod validation, and run tsc to confirm everything compiles.